William Travers (New Zealand politician): Death and commemoration

 The Travers River in the Travers Valley, as well as the nearby Mt Travers, the Travers Saddle in the Travers Range, Upper Travers Hut and the Travers-Sabine Circuit in Nelson Lakes National Park are named after him, as is the Travers Room at the Rainbow Ski Area.

-At least one plant species, Olearia traversiorum, was named for him (and his son).
+At least two plant species were named for him (Myosotis traversii) or for him and his son (Olearia traversiorum).